 Today, Poenari Castle sits in ruins after having been destroyed by an earthquake in 1888 that toppled over the ramparts that once stood on top of the castle.
 It was paramount that I trek the hillside above to tour the ruins.

 The hotel I had randomly pulled into was a place called Pensiunea La Cetate.
 This was the perfect place to stay for the night and I highly recommend staying here if you visit Poenari.
-We walked in, quickly got a room for $27.00 usd and were taken to our room.
-No one spoke English but we made it work and the staff was super friendly and very happy to have us there.
-A woman showed us to our room.
+I walked in, quickly got a room for $27.00 usd and was taken to my room.
+No one spoke English but we made it work and the staff was super friendly.
+A woman showed me to the room.
 It was large and spacious having two balconies.
 She took me over to the first balcony, opened up the door to it, and there it was… a direct view of the citadel!
 I was grinning from ear to ear… I think I may have even had a tear in my eye.
 I was overcome with excitement, and it’s pretty safe to say I was a little delirious from being awake for 2 days straight.
 However, I had traveled so far and for so long just to lay eyes upon this historic building that housed monumental medieval history.
 I never dreamed I would make it here.
 I have now become an American in love with Romania.

 The hotel had a fantastic restaurant with authentic Romanian cuisine.
-After checking in and seeing the room, we headed to the restaurant to fill our belly’s and then off to sleep at about 8pm.
+After checking in and seeing the room, I headed to the restaurant to fill my belly and then off to sleep at about 8pm.
 Romania is incredibly inexpensive to eat and stay compared to USA standards.

 Tip for ordering water in most European countries: Make sure you specify if you want distilled water or water with bubbles.
 If you do not specify, you will get water with bubbles because that is what most Europeans like to drink.
 When I ordered a water here at the hotel, the waiter looked at me and asked “gas?”.
-I know there is a joke in here.
-“No man, nobody wants gas at this table”.
-He had to repeat it several times before realizing he was asking which water I preferred.
+I know there is a joke in here somewhere.
 This is also important if you order drinks like lemonade.
-At some places, if you do not specify what type of lemonade, they might bring you a lemon drink similar to a soda.
+At some places, if you do not specify what type of lemonade, they might bring you a lemon drink similar to a lemon flavored soda pop.
 Other places may have English on the menu or a photo so you will know what type of drink it is.

-Back in the hotel room, sometime in the middle of the night, we were visited by a pack of wolves snarling outside our side balcony.
+Back in the hotel room, sometime in the middle of the night, I was visited by a pack of wolves snarling outside the side balcony.
 It carried on for several minutes, and I hated to think what was happening outside those doors.
 It was scary but I was just glad to be on the other side of those doors.
 There are many sheep in the area, and farmers have to be very careful with their cattle.
-There are also bears and wild dogs in the area that you must watch out for.
+There are also bears and many wild dogs in the area that you must watch out for.

 When morning came, I felt refreshed and ready to climb to the citadel.
 The base is located next to the hotel, just a little ways past the parking lot.
 There is a sign that marks that you have arrived at Poenari Castle.
 Once you walk through there, you will see a very small wooden building which is a tiny gift shop and then the stairs that will begin your trek.

-It took roughly 30 minutes of nonstop climbing to reach the top.
+It took roughly 30 minutes to reach the top with little stopping.
 There are railings the entire way and a few places where you can stop and take a break if you need to.
 You can climb at your own pace and if someone needs to pass you, there is plenty of safe room for them to do so.